Ocean data: from vision to action

 If you don’t collect, create or use data or information in your Decade Action: You don’t need to go further, the Decade’s Data and Information Strategy is targeted to Decade Actions that collect, create or use data and information.

-If you do collect, create or use data or information in your Decade Action, please follow Step 2: Make sure to have a data management plan for your project and make it available in a system such as AquaDocs or Zenodo.
+If you do collect, create or use data or information in your Decade Action, please follow Step 2: Make sure to have a Data Management Plan (DMP) for your project and make it available in a system such as AquaDocs or Zenodo to enable full transparency in the data sharing process.

 3. How to manage your ocean data